-1) WATERING YOUR LAWN
+WATERING YOUR LAWN

-2) CUTTING YOUR LAWN
+CUTTING YOUR LAWN

 FERTILISING YOUR LAWN

-4) WEEDS & DISEASES
+WEEDS & DISEASES

+No matter what you do, weeds are inevitable and will appear in your lawn at some stage.
+They can come from wind, bird droppings, or from the top soil.
 A healthy well watered and well fertilised lawn will promote healthy grass which leaves weeds little chance of getting established.

 Under watering – means your grass will die or struggle.